doujiang24/lua-resty-kafka/README.md

     Specifies the partitioner that choose partition from key and partition num.
     `syntax: partitioner = function (key, partition_num, correlation_id) end`,
     the correlation_id is an auto increment id in producer.
+Default partitioner is:

 ```lua